 If you don’t write much, I invite you to write more.
 If you are new to the adventure, you might naturally ask, “What should I write about?”
 That is easy to answer.
-Everybody has loves or hates – things they feel deeply about, and if you don’t plan to work your muse providing the essay writing service – write about the things you know or feel.
+Everybody has loves or hates, things they feel deeply about, and if you don’t plan to work your muse providing the essay writing service – write about the things you know or feel.
 You are, after all, unique unto yourself: only you can write precisely the way you see things.

 Another rule of the game is to read a lot.
 One is usually “in love” with reading before he is bitten by the “writing bug.”
 Stephen King, author of such best sellers as Fire Starter and The Green Mile, says: “If you don’t have the time to read, you don’t have the time or the tools to write.”